Note: these 'words' (valid or invalid) are all the permutations of the word ago. These words are obtained by scrambling the letters in ago.

 Ago renders a sense of doing or making which is continuative or behavioral.
 For a sense of a specific instance or occasion of doing or making, see facio.
 For a sense of doing or making which is yet more continuative, see agito and gero.

 According to Döderlein, another difference between ago and facio when they mean "make" is that ago typically has to do with making something that does not continue after the "actor" stops doing the action; whereas with facio, the object continues to exist after the maker has made the thing.
-In other words, ago is temporal, whereas facio is spacial.
+In other words, ago is temporal, whereas facio is spatial.

 Derived terms